-Sandi will be my guest for our upcoming LIVE Graduate Spotlight and Q&A. She’ll share her golden nuggets of success, and I’ll open the mic to answer your burning questions about how to create a successful Nutrition practice.
+Sandi will be joining 3 other stellar Full Body Systems grads in our upcoming LIVE Graduate Spotlight and Q&A. They’ll each share their golden nuggets of success, and then they’ll open the mic to answer your burning questions about how to create a successful nutrition practice.

 Mark your calendars!

 Date & Time: Mon, September 9th @ 7pm EDT /4pm PDT